nagibshah/12-factor-java-workshop/README.md

 **Note: If you are using a shared account, you must ensure you use a unique project name.**

-**Note: Please use a valid email address, preferably a personal one to avoid URL Link Rewrite issues that may be enforced by your coorporate policies**
+**Note: Please use a valid email address, preferably a personal one to avoid URL Link Rewrite issues that may be enforced by your corporate policies**

 **Note: Solution supports E-mail Sub-addressing (plus sign + to create new email address) if your email provider used for this workshop supports it.**